pravega/boomi-connector/README.md

 ```
 ./gradlew dependencyJar
 ```
-This will build a fat jar with all of the dependencies required for the connector to work.
+This will build (only for version 1.0.0) a fat jar with all of the dependencies required for the connector to work.
 Upload this as an account library and create a custom library for the Pravega connector and deploy it to any environment that will run the connector.

 # Create a Custom Connector
 _Note: once the connector is published, it will be available to everyone in the Boomi Platform, and you can skip to the [Custom Connector Library](#custom-connector-library) section._